 Who we are

-The European Foundation for the Improvement of Living and Working Conditions (Eurofound) is a tripartite European Union Agency that was established in 1975 to contribute to the planning and design of better living and working conditions.
-It carries out its role in partnership with governments, employers, trade unions and the European Union institutions.
+The European Foundation for the Improvement of Living and Working Conditions (Eurofound) is a tripartite European Union Agency, whose role is to provide knowledge to assist in the development of better social, employment and work-related policies.
+Eurofound was established in 1975 by Council Regulation (EEC) No. 1365/75 to contribute to the planning and design of better living and working conditions in Europe.
+A new Founding Regulation was adopted on 20 December 2018 and took effect on 20 February 2019.

 Eurofound's offices are centred around the 17th century Loughlinstown House in Dublin, Ireland.